 All of the common areas are wheelchair accessible, as is one of the Double Suites.

-This one’s for over-16s only, making for placid days and romantic nights.
+This one’s for adults only, making for placid days and romantic nights.

 Request a table as close to the the valley-facing window as you can get.